adamilare/My-Portfolio/README.md

 # 📖 My-Portfolio <a name="about-project"></a>

-> Milestone 1 - Build a portfolio website with mobile first approach
+> Milestone 1 - This is a personal Portfolio website that showcase my abilities as a software developer and technologies I use.

 **My-Portfolio** is part of introductory project in Microverse software development program.
 The portfolio project will be built bit-by-bit taking the trainee developer through necessary design methodologies and phases.